Transfer of shares of an Estonian company

 - Passport copies, home addresses and contact data of the seller and the buyer;

 - Information and documents on marital status of the seller (marriage certificate, etc.);

-- If the seller/buyer is a legal person; a certificate of registration, a copy of the passport of the representative and a power of attorney, if the representative is not a board member;
+- If the seller/buyer is a legal person- a certificate of registration, a copy of the passport of the representative as well as a power of attorney (if the representative is not a board member);

 - If the seller is selling less than 100% of the share; the nominal value of the part of the share that will be sold;

 - Conditions of the transfer (price, payment conditions);

 Please be informed that public documents (power attorney, marriage certificate, certificate of registration) issued abroad must be authenticated by a certificate (an apostille) in order to use them in Estonia as official documents.